Deltares/D-FAST_Morphological_Impact/docs/techref.md

 The text that follows the block label will be used at that location in the program.
 The order of the blocks in the file is not important.
 Please note that every line is used as is, so don't add indentations or blank lines unless you want those to show up during the program execution.
-Most blocks may contain any number of lines, but some blocks may only contain a single line.
+Most blocks may contain any number of lines, but some blocks may only contain a single line in particular block that start with `gui_` or `filename_`.
-Some data blocks may contain one or more Python-style placeholders used for inserting values.
+Some data blocks may contain one or more named placeholders, e.g. `{version}`, used for inserting values by means of the Python `format()` method.

 **Example**